To ensure your successful transition to QCC, after you register for classes make sure to follow these steps.

 How to purchase your textbooks

 Check if your professors have posted your course textbook in Blackboard or CUNYfirst.
-You can also use QCC’s bookstore textbook search feature by clicking here.
-Visit QCC’s bookstore to complete your textbook purchases.
+You can purchase your textbooks through QCC's Online Bookstore.
+Click here to learn more.

 Familiarizing yourself with the academic calendar and class modality – in-person, hybrid, or online.